 In order to be eligible to receive accommodations, students must complete a three-step process of self-identification.

-Once both proper documentation and intake paperwork are received by DSS, the student will be contacted by a staff member at DSS regarding scheduling an intake interview.
+Once both proper documentation and intake paperwork are received by DSS, the student will be contacted by a staff member at DSS regarding scheduling an intake meeting.

-Intake interviews are a chance for students to further clarify their needs and concerns, as well as familiarize themselves with the DSS staff, procedures, and facility.
-Students can expect for these interviews to be an open dialogue related to their paperwork, documentation, and past and current experiences.
-Intake interviews also include clarification of the student acknowledgement of responsibility, and an in-depth overview of DSS procedures, expectations, and student responsibilities.
-Intakes are typicall done in person, take 45-90 minutes, and are scheduled during regular business hours (8 - 5 Monday through Friday during the school year, and 8 - 4:30 Monday through Friday during the summer).
+Intake meetings are a chance for students to further clarify their needs and concerns, as well as familiarize themselves with the DSS staff, procedures, and facility.
+Students can expect for these meetings to be an open dialogue related to their paperwork, documentation, and past and current experiences.
+Intake meetings also serve as an opportunity to discuss student rights and responsibilities and DSS procedures.
+Intake meetings are typically held in person, take 30-60 minutes, and are scheduled during regular business hours (8 - 5 Monday through Friday during the school year, and 8 - 4:30 Monday through Friday during the summer).
 These meetings culminate in the student being formally approved for accommodations.

-For distance learning students, please contact DSS to make other arrangements regarding an intake.
+For distance learning students, please contact DSS to make other arrangements regarding an intake meeting.

-Once the intake specialist has considered and integrated pertinent information, an accommodation letter will be drafted and signed by the case manager, and then shared with the student via their official VCU e-mail, usually within 72 hours of the intake interview (however, busier times of the semester, such as the first 2 weeks, may result in a longer turn-around).
+Once a student has been formally approved for accommodations, an accommodation letter will be drafted and signed by the case manager and then shared with the student via their official VCU e-mail.
 Accommodation letters clearly denote accommodations, but do not disclose the nature of the disability.

-In order to receive entitled accommodations, students must provide their instructor(s) with an accommodation letter.
-To do so, students are highly encouraged to make an appointment with their instructors to discuss the noted accommodations.
-Students are never required to disclose information about their disability, but clarification related to accommodations, such as alternative testing or peer note taking, may be necessary.
-If instructors have questions concerning a disability or the accommodations set by DSS, they may contact the DSS office.
+In order to implement accommodations, students must provide their instructor(s) with an accommodation letter.
+To do so, students are highly encouraged to make an appointment with their instructors to discuss accommodation needs in a private setting.
+Students are never required to disclose information about their disability, but clarification and planning related to accommodations, such as alternative testing or peer note taking, may be necessary.

-While students have the right to distribute their accommodation letters and other materials at any point during the semester, DSS encourages students to err on the side of caution and speak with instructors immediately after accommodation letters are received.
+While students have the right to distribute their accommodation letters and other materials at any point during the semester, DSS encourages students to do so during the first week of class.
 Students can always opt not to use accommodations once a letter is distributed.
 Waiting for academic and social stressors to compound before alerting professors to accommodations can often result in more stress for both instructor and student, which can otherwise be avoided. *Accommodations are never retroactive*; students are entitled to their accommodations only after they share their accommodation letter with each instructor from whom they wish to receive accommodations.

 Although the intake process is designed to identify all relevant accommodations, some accommodations may need to be modified throughout a student's tenure at VCU.
 Additionally, a student's needs may change over time.
-Accommodation letters may be revised at any point during the course of a student's enrollment; however most adjustments require changes in disability status, disability documentation, and/or program standards and requirements.
+Accommodation letters may be revised at any point during the course of a student's enrollment, however some changes may require updated and/or additional documentation.
 If students ever have questions about modifications, they should contact their case manager.